CVS Interview Questions

 2. Why do you want to work for CVS?

-• State you feel you have excellent communication skills which will allow you to work well with customers.
+• You possess excellent communication skills, enabling you to work effectively with customers.

-• State why you prefer CVS better over its competitors
+• State why you prefer CVS to its competitors

 3. Why should CVS hire you?